 It is not advisable to proceed with a house purchase without a solicitor.
 The council's solicitor are not acting for you.
 You need a solicitor for a number reasons.
 One of which is to verify what plans the Council have for repairs and refurbishment for the next five years.
 Many leaseholders have been stung for contributions of thousands of pounds.
 In any event, if you are getting a mortgage with Kent Reliance, you will need to appoint a solicitor on the Kent Reliance conveyancing panel.

-I have been told that property searches are a common reason for delay in Oxfordshire conveyancing transactions.
-Is that correct?
+I have been told that property searches are the main reason for stalling in Oxfordshire house deals.
+Is this right?

-The Council of Property Search Organisations (CoPSO) released conclusions of research by MoveWithUs that conveyancing searches do not figure within the top 10 causes of hindrances in the conveyancing process.
-Searches are unlikely to feature in any slowing down conveyancing in Oxfordshire.
+The Council of Property Search Organisations (CoPSO) has noted the conclusions of research by MoveWithUs that conveyancing searches do not feature amongst the top 10 causes of delays in the conveyancing process.
+Searches are not likely to be the root cause of holding up conveyancing in Oxfordshire.